 “I wonder what goes on in your mind?” an interviewer once asked.
 “Keep wondering,” Trebek smiled.
-(In fact, curious fans don’t have much longer to wait.
-His autobiography, The Answer Is… Reflections on My Life (Simon & Schuster), is being published on July 21, the day before his 80th birthday, as is a biography entitled Who Is Alex Trebek? by Lisa Rogak (St. Martin’s Publishing Group).
+Nevertheless, he gave curious fans a peek in his autobiography, The Answer Is… Reflections on My Life (Simon & Schuster), which was published on July 21, 2020, the day before his 80th birthday.

 One Day at a Time

 His fans may not know Trebek well, but he is nevertheless a television personality who is loved—by family, production staff, studio audiences, and viewers.
 There are many reasons to appreciate Trebek, from his philanthropy to his sly sense of humour.

 “What draws me to him is the respect he evidently has for the contestants,” long-time Jeopardy! watcher Murray Lewis (the editor of Good Times) said when I asked him.
 “He often says how much he enjoys being in the company of ‘such bright people.’
 It’s clear that he means it.”